Michou8/Objectdetect/README.md

 # Object detect based on Caffe and Opencv
 =========================================

-Call as API in your server
+Describe your images by calling an API (in your server)

 # Requirement :
 	- pip install -r requirement.txt (python lib needed)